Bring Medicare home!

 ACTIONS SPEAK LOUDER:

-With the pandemic and budget crisis we face, our proposal deserves the support of your U.S. president, two senators, and congress member.
-E-mail them your views at their websites:
+With the pandemic recovery and budget crisis we face, our proposal deserves the support of and cosponsorship of HR 7442 by your U.S. Representative and two Senators.
+E-mail them on their websites' contact page.

 Former PH President Fidel V. Ramos partnered with US Medicare PH leaders in May 2011.